kevinsqi/react-calendar-heatmap/README.md

 ## Configuring colors

 The default configuration and CSS only provides a very simple color mapping, because in most cases it'll be customized based on the dataset.
-To use the color scale shown in the [live demo](http://patientslikeme.github.io/react-calendar-heatmap/) (which is based on the github contribution graph), you can override the `classForValue` prop, a function that determines which CSS class to apply to each value:
+To use the color scale shown in the [live demo](http://patientslikeme.github.io/react-calendar-heatmap/) based on the github contribution graph, you can set the `classForValue` prop, a function that determines which CSS class to apply to each value:

 ```javascript
 <CalendarHeatmap